-- 4. Enter the following:

-- Name for the reference gas

-- % Composition for each gas in the list.
+- 3. Enter the following: - Name for the reference gas - % Composition for each gas in the list.
 Enter the composition values from the new calibration gas cylinder.
+When this process is completed, ensure the Total value at the bottom of the dialog is 100. - 4.
+Click Save to update this Reference gas.